Munawwar/redicache/README.md

 // attemptCacheRegeneration will fail (why? because, the process is already refreshing
 // the cache so why do it again?)
 ```

+## Limitations

+1. Redis (and redlock) doesn't have fencing tokens.
+So potentially an older values can overwrite remote cache if write-lock expires while computing the new value to be saved.
+If that is a problem for your use-case then don't use this lib (and redis for locks).
+The approach isn't bullet-proof, but is of best effort.
+In many cases, this is an acceptable trade-off.

+2. Currently if redis is detected to be down, then library will fetch latest value and save in local cache.
+Which means multiple processes could potentially request for fresh values parallelly.
+If this is too expensive to deal with, then currently there is no config to change this behavior.

+3. Library makes some sane assumptions like, assuming system clock always moves forward.
+So if your host system clock is reset back by time, then expect the most unexpected things to happen.